djalbat/occam-custom-grammars/README.md

       florenceParser = florenceParserFromCombinedCustomGrammar(combinedCustomGrammar);
 ```

+Custom grammars should be provided in topological order, with dependencies coming before dependents.

 ## Example

 The example allows you to define a custom grammar and see the resultant parse tree for any content you provide.
 To view it, open the `index.html` file in the root of the repository.